kbubar/unvacc_testing_in_mixed_pop_repo/README.md

 ## Code layout:

-**setup.R** loads packages, plotting functions, and initializes all the default parameter settings.
+**setup.R** loads packages, model and plotting functions, and initializes all the default parameter settings.

-**helpers.R** defines functions to run model and compute necessary data for figures.
+**helpers.R** defines functions to run model, compute necessary data for figures and plotting related functions.

-**main.R** runs the model and generates the main text line plots and table.

-**contourplot.R** runs the model and generates the heatmap figures.

-**suppfig.R** runs the model and generates the supplemental figures.

-## Demo:
-Dataframes for each figure are included in the _dataframes_ folder of the repository.
-To replicate manuscript figures, load dataframes using the 'readRDS(filename.RData)' command, then execute the figure code in the appropriate file.
-Finely detailed heatmap data (in countourplot.R) will take approximately 2 hours for most heatmaps or 12 hours for Fig 7 to generate on a standard machine.
-To improve runtime, increase the step size on lines 31 and 32 in **countourplot.R** with 'by=0.05'.
+**Demo.R** example code for how to run the model and plot infection and hospitalization curves.

+**Fig.R and SuppFig.R** scripts to recreate manuscript figures.
+Includes code to generate relevant data frames or use pre-generated dataframes saved in the dataframes folder.

 ## Notes: